Niiklasu/mceliece/README.md

 ## Sources
 My initial inspiration was [this](https://github.com/jkrauze/mceliece) repository, which already implements the McEliece cryptosystem in python.

 I mainly used [this](https://surface.syr.edu/cgi/viewcontent.cgi?article=1846&context=honors_capstone) paper to study the cryptosystem.
-The example given is very helpful, even though it contains some minor mistakes.
+The example given is very helpful, even though it contains some minor mistakes in the example calculated in section 2.6.
+If you want to verify the results, the X matrix of the parity-check matrix is computed with the goppa polynomial $g(x) = x^2 + \alpha^7x+1$, while the polynomial used for the Z matrix and any following computation is $g(x) = x^2+x+\alpha^3$.

 A great resource for the Goppa Code and Patterson Algorithm is [this](https://cr.yp.to/codes/goppalist-20081107.pdf) paper.
 You can verify the results given in the example with this code.